Jimjule/GBooks-Reading-List/README.md

 - Displays a list of 5 books matching that query
 - Each item on the list includes the author, title, and publishing company of the book
 - Can save books to Reading List
-- Will not save duplicatess
+- Will not save duplicates

 # Future